 Once you get tuned with the cat alarms… now you have a point of comparison for future experiences with other types of alarms for different and more rare animals.

 You might start to discover there’s a lot more happening in your backyard bushes than meets the eye 😉

 Hey it’s Brian Mertins and welcome to another episode of The Nature Wisdom podcast.

 This is where I get together with other nature skills practitioners who are interested in developing skills like bird language and tracking and nature observation and just living lives that are connected to nature on a deeper level so we can really expand our awareness and make the most of our sensory abilities as people.

-We live in a very fast paced technological world and taking some time to just tune in with what's happening with the birds and the plants and the trees and all these different things how they work together as a system.
+We live in a very fast paced technological world and taking some time to just tune in with what’s happening with the birds and the plants and the trees and how all these different things work together as a system.